hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - config a posture policy in ISE to <span style="color: #bb6600;">check that an endpoint patch level</span> is met before allowing access on the network
     - a benefit of conducting device compliance checks: <span style="color: #bb6600;">validate if anti-virus software is installed</span>
     - a benefit of performing device compliance: <span style="color: #bb6600;">verification of the latest OS patches</span>
+  - implemenation to ensure all device compliant before endpoints allowed on the network: <span style="color: #bb6600;">ISE and AnyConnect Posture Module</span>
+  - inline posture node
+    - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture node: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
+    - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
+    - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
   - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network